Ready for Texas Eclipse Festival, Tanya, of @Audiotism_Tanya shares a bright smile

 Finally, after an hour and a half of trying to resolve our issue, we were directed out of the queue and given vague guidance on accessing day parking.
 We were eventually told to drive under the yellow security tape used as a fence.

 Once we navigated our way out of the car camping entry, our next hurdle was finding ADA parking.
 Again, we were met with staff and security who had no information about ADA accommodations or could not point us in the right direction to find information.
 At this point, the frustration was beginning to grow within me.
-I’m used to facing a hurdle or two, but this experience was growing beyond a “typical” ADA experience.
+I’m used to facing a hurdle or two, but this experience was growing a “typical” ADA experience.

 The next leg of our journey to the festival entrance left me alone in the car while my husband hiked to the box office to get any information or substantial guidance.
 While I am insanely thankful to have my husband help me navigate experiences like these, I couldn’t help but feel empathy for disabled individuals who don’t have a partner willing to go to the ends of the earth to guarantee their access to an event.